Cosplay for My Cat, or, Authors Are Daft

 In my novella, “Pet Trade,” one of the twelve stories in the Pets in Space 2 anthology, both of the main characters end up with a variety of unusual pets.
 In Axur Tragon's case, they came with the ship he stole.
 In Bethnee Bakonin's case, she's a veterinarian with a soft spot for the animals she cares for.

 Because I'm a daft author, I became inspired to have my cat cosplay one of Axur's more unusual pets, as a way to promote the book.
 Should you ever, for some insanely optimistic and naïve reason, decide to dress up your cat as a stegosaurus, take some pointers from me.

 1. Not all cats will wear costumes.
-Retief, the solid gray, talkative cat on the left in the photo below, can be cajoled into anything, as long as he thinks it's a game.
-Henry, the ginger-colored striped cat on the right, is sure that it is only his superior ability to run and hide that keeps monsters from gnawing his legs off.
-Not even adventurous Retief, however, will wear anything on his head, and I'd have to drug him to get him to ride a Roomba.
+The Diplomat Cat, the solid gray, talkative cat on the left in the photo below, can be cajoled into anything, as long as he thinks it's a game.
+Henrius, the ginger-colored striped cat on the right, is sure that it is only his superior ability to run and hide that keeps monsters from gnawing his legs off.
+Not even the adventurous Diplomat, however, will wear anything on his head, and I'd have to drug him to get him to ride a Roomba.